michalwdowik/Cinematly/README.md

 Please ensure that your code adheres to the project's coding standards, and that any new features or changes are thoroughly tested.
 License

-The ToDoApp is open source software licensed under the MIT license.
+Cinematly is open source software licensed under the MIT license.